VikramsDataScience/LLM_Side_Projects/OCR_Document_Model/README.md

-#  Q&A model based on research papers from arXiv in PDF (WIP)
+#  Optical Character Recognition (OCR) model based on research papers from arXiv in PDF (WIP)

 # Possible use cases